Jan Huyghen van Linschoten

-Jan Huygen van Linschoten (1563 – 8 February 1611) was a Dutch merchant, trader and historian.
+Jan Huygen van Linschoten (1563 – 8 February 1611) was a Dutch spy, merchant, traveller and writer.

 He travelled extensively along the East Indies regions under Portuguese influence and served as the archbishop's secretary in Goa between 1583 and 1588.
 He is credited with publishing in Europe important classified information about Asian trade and navigation that was hidden by the Portuguese.
 In 1596, he published a book, Itinerario (later translated as Discours of Voyages into Ye East & West Indies), which graphically displayed for the first time in Europe detailed maps of voyages to the East Indies, particularly India.

 During his stay in Goa, he meticulously copied the secret charts page by page.
-Even more crucially, he provided nautical data like currents, deeps, islands and sandbanks that were absolutely vital for safe navigation, along with coastal depictions to guide the way.
+Even more crucially, he provided nautical data like currents, deeps, islands and sandbanks that were vital for safe navigation, along with coastal depictions to guide the way.
 The publication of the navigational routes enabled the passage to the East Indies to be opened to trading by the Dutch, French and the English.
 As a consequence, the Dutch East India Company and the British East India Company would break the 16th-century monopoly enjoyed by the Portuguese on trade with the East Indies.

 Origins

-Jan Huygen van Linschoten was born in Haarlem in Holland, in 1563, the son of a public notary and his wife.
+Jan Huygen was born in 1563 at Haarlem in Holland, where his father, Huig Joostenszoon, was an innkeeper and notary.
+His mother, Marietje Tin Henrixdochter, had been previously married to a man named Tin with whom she had two sons, Willem and Floris Tin.
+In addition to his older half-brothers, Jan had a younger brother and sister.
+Jan Huyghen added the patronym van Linschoten when he was living in Goa.
+Neither of his parents had any connection with the Utrecht village of Linschoten and it is not known why he appended it to his name.

 The family moved to the town of Enkhuizen when he was young.
-The addition of van Linschoten could indicate that his family had origins in the Utrecht village of the same name.
+His father was the innkeeper of The Golden Falcon and was prosperous enough to make loans in the shipping business.
+Details of Jan's education are not known but it is likely he attended an Enkhuizen Latin School where he studied reading, writing, mathematics and some Latin.
+He later recalled that he “took no small delight in the reading of histories and strange adventures".